matteodelabre/vnsee/BUILD.md

 ## Build libvncserver

-In this section, we will build `libvncserver`, which is a required dependency of `rmvnc`, for the reMarkable.
+In this section, we will build `libvncserver`, which is a required dependency of `rmvncclient`, for the reMarkable.
 Firstly, clone the repository and change directory into it.

 ```sh